offline-function-calling/sdk/docs/learn/hello-world.md

         return content
 ```

-Create an list to hold our conversation history, and add the prompts from our instruction and discovery steps to the conversation, like so:
+Let us also create a list to hold our conversation history, and add the prompts from our instruction and discovery steps to the it, like so:

 ```python
 messages = [